CALVERLEY CHURCH OF ENGLAND VOLUNTARY AIDED PRIMARY SCHOOL

 A map showing the Parish Boundary of St Wilfrid’s Church Calverley as at 7th November 2014, which is the boundary for the catchment area is attached to this policy as Appendix 1 and also available from the school.

 ‘Parents’ include all those people who have a parental responsibility for a child as set out in the Children Act 1989.
-Where responsibility for a child is ‘shared’, the person receiving Child Benefit is regarded as being the parent responsible for completing application forms, and whose address will be used for admissions purposes.

 5 The term ‘sibling’ is defined as: